Sophic Logo gordian knotPediatric Cancer Clinical Trials Intelligence

 Key Exclusion

-• No genetic testing for hereditary cancer syndromes
+• No prior genetic testing for hereditary cancer syndromes

-• Tested but no pathogenic or likely pathogenic variant identified
+• Genetic testing with no pathogenic or likely pathogenic variant identified

 • Non-English speaking and reading